ZoomRepo/x_scheduled_tweets/README.md

 # Running your scheduled Tweets

-To get started running your schedules tweets, open the main.py file and click run at the top right.
+To get started running your schedules tweets, open the main.py file and click run button (▶) at the top right.

 from within the scheduler foler, that should start looking for new posts.